(17) The Plan Has Been Laid Out

 "What's wrong with you?
 You better hope this didn't break.."
 Riang grunted and picked up the locket.

-"Sorry, I had to stop you from giving that thing any kind of soul energy."
+"Sorry, I had to stop you from giving that thing any amount of soul energy."
 Owen relaxed as he leaned on the wooden wall.

 "Why?"
 Riang stared at the locket and when she confirmed that there wasn't any damage, she sighed in relief.

 "That thing has a detection rune.
 If you turn that thing on, whoever's looking for you will be able to find you easily."
-Owen disclosed that piece of information to Riang.
+Owen revealed the piece of information to Riang.

 Riang flinched.
 She stared at the locket and was in disbelief.
 Well, rightfully so.

 "B- But that's impossible!
-This was something a few people could come in contact with.
+This is something a few people could come in contact with.
 How would they be able to place a rune without my mother knowing?"

 "That means whoever is after you planned this long ago.
 From what I know, Thelem is a powerful warrior who can utilize soul energy very well in combat.
-Not only that, she's an amazing commander."
+Not only that, she's an amazing commander who has an important position."

 "Although what I know is merely superficial, you don't see her often as a kid, right?"
 Owen was certain with what he was thinking about.